I had a nice little pity party for myself this past Sunday.

 - pay less rent than I do (or none at all), and on and on and on.

-I had someone mention to me recently that maybe selling paint and doing the how-to’s on my blog and in workshops wasn’t the best business idea for
+I had someone mention to me recently that maybe selling paint and doing the how-to’s on my blog and in workshops wasn’t the best business idea for me, since everyone would learn how to paint furniture themselves and stop buying my pieces.

 The logic was that I would work myself out of a job.